Azure/azure-service-operator/docs/howto/quickstart.md

 ### Create a new resource group where your ACR and AKS cluster will live

->Note: if you already have a Kubernetes cluster and Container registry you can skip this step.
+>If you already have a Kubernetes cluster and Container registry you can skip this step.

 ```
 az group create -g $RESOURCE_GROUP -l $LOCATION
 ```

 ### Create the Azure Container Registry where the Votes app image will be pushed
-> Note: If you already have a Container registry you can skip this step.
+>If you already have a Container registry you can skip this step.

-> Note: This guide attaches ACR directly to the AKS cluster.
-If you use your own Container Registry you will need to create an image pull secret.
+>This guide attaches ACR directly to the AKS cluster.
+If you use your own Container Registry you may need to create an image pull secret.

 ```
 az acr create \